ruby/ruby/doc/yjit/yjit.md

 - `--yjit-exec-mem-size=N`: size of the executable memory block to allocate, in MiB (default 64 MiB in Ruby 3.2, 128 MiB in Ruby 3.3+)
 - `--yjit-stats`: print statistics after the execution of a program (incurs a run-time cost)
 - `--yjit-stats=quiet`: gather statistics while running a program but don't print them.
 Stats are accessible through `RubyVM::YJIT.runtime_stats`. (incurs a run-time cost)
 - `--yjit-trace-exits`: produce a Marshal dump of backtraces from specific exits.
-Automatically enables `--yjit-stats` (must configure and build with `--enable-yjit=stats` to use this)
+Automatically enables `--yjit-stats`
 - `--yjit-max-versions=N`: maximum number of versions to generate per basic block (default 4)
 - `--yjit-greedy-versioning`: greedy versioning mode (disabled by default, may increase code size)